spearwolf/shadow-objects/packages/shae-offscreen-canvas/src/shadow-objects/README.md

-### VfxDisplay
+### ShaeOffscreenCanvas

-the vfx-display represents an offscreen canvas. however, a canvas _drawing context_ is not created.
+the shae-offscreen-canvas represents an offscreen canvas. however, a canvas _drawing context_ is not created.

 these contexts are provided: